Amboise conspiracy: Lyon and disorder in the south

 The rebellion may have been crushed in Amboise, but the situation was deteriorating in the provinces.
-Troops raised for the conspiracy in Dauphine, Provence, and the Lyonnais were left without central direction, creating the nucleus of guerrilla armies instead.
+Troops raised for the conspiracy in Dauphiné, Provence, and the Lyonnais were left without central direction, creating the nucleus of guerrilla armies instead.
 In Montauban, several churches were seized and modified in a Calvinist manner.
 Meanwhile, an attempt by the governor of Rouen to crack down on Protestants in his city resulted in a riot against him.

 It was in Lyon where the most serious element of the conspiracy outside Paris would occur.
-On September 7th, 1560, 3 days after the discovery of a stockpile of weapons had been found in a leading Protestant church member's house, Pierre Menard would be arrested.
+On September 7, 1560, 3 days after the discovery of a stockpile of weapons had been found in a leading Protestant church member's house, Pierre Menard would be arrested.
 The house was full of Protestant soldiers who fought their way out of the building before fleeing the town.
 Menard explained to his captors that Amboise had been part of a wider conspiracy, which was to have involved the capture of Lyon for the Protestants, and that leading Geneva clergy — including John Calvin — were involved.
 John Calvin's letters to Maligny in Lyon confirmed Menard's testimony; Calvin referred to Maligny as "our hotspur."

 The narrow foiling of this Lyon plot further angered Guise and Lorraine, who had suspected Condé and Navarre's involvement in the affair — a matter seemingly confirmed when an agent sent by Condé was captured with papers implicating him.
-They called an assembly of notables to discuss reforms for the kingdom, and agreed upon a package to present to a planned Estates General.
+They called an Assembly of Notables to discuss reforms for the kingdom, and agreed upon a package to present to a planned Estates General.
 Only Condé and Navarre were absent, being too fearful of arrest.
 To further isolate the renegade princes, two super-governorships were created for the kingdom, with one given to Charles, Prince of La Roche-sur-Yon and the other to Louis, Duke of Montpensier, thus separating them from their cousins.